 You can’t beat Wellington on a good day.

 This is so true!
 On the flip side, when it is great here it is great.
 Wellington has one of the world’s best waterfronts, it is simply stunning.
-When the sun is shining Wellington has this vibe, everyone comes outside, everyone is happy and you don’t feel that in Auckland.
+When the sun is shining Wellington has this vibe, everyone comes outside, everyone is happy and you don’t feel that same vibe living in Auckland.
 Even though Auckland has better weather, Wellingtonians seem to appreciate the good days and that is priceless.

 This is an issue I contemplated not bringing up on our blog.
 In November 2016 NZ got hit by a 7.8 earthquake.
 Although Wellington wasn’t the epicentre it still was felt very strongly here in the CBD.
 It was quite frankly the scariest thing to witness.
 I am not one for drama and I don’t like to blog too much about negative experiences, but the reality is it happened, and this blog is also about documenting moments in our life.

-Those 60 seconds spent under the dining table (yes that is where we went!) when the earth beneath us shook also shook up my mindset.
+Those 60 seconds spent under the dining table (yes that is where we went!) at midnight when the earth beneath us shook also shook up my mindset.
 The fact that Wellington is built on a fault line is not an issue you should ignore either.
 It’s very possible that Wellington in the future will have other strong earthquakes.

 When we moved to Wellington we didn’t even consider earthquakes.
 They are very serious and not something you’d want to experience.
 What we have taken away from the experience is to not be fooled by our naivety and realise everything is possible.

-The council has been doing a great job since on educating Wellingtonians on what to do in case this happens again.
+The council has been doing a great job since with educating Wellingtonians on what to do in case this happens again.
 If anyone is interested this website by the council has developed in leaps and bounds over the last year and we have found it very useful.

 That being said Auckland is a city built on volcanoes, with more than 50 in a 100 Km area…